-Cory’s extensive research career has attracted more than $5 million in research grants and he has published more than 50 research papers in peer reviewed journals.
-Cory earned a Bachelor of Arts in Psychology and Master of Science in Anatomy at the University of Manitoba, a Doctorate in Chiropractic from the Canadian Memorial Chiropractic College, a Diploma in Strategic Management from Oxford University, and a Master of Business Administration (MBA) in Health Care Management from Queen Margaret University in Scotland.
+Cory’s extensive research career has attracted more than $7 million in research grants, and he has published more than 70 research papers in peer-reviewed journals.
+Cory earned a Bachelor of Arts in Psychology and a Master of Science in Anatomy at the University of Manitoba, a Doctor of Chiropractic from the Canadian Memorial Chiropractic College, a Diploma in Strategic Management from Oxford University, and a Master of Business Administration (MBA) in Health Care Management from Queen Margaret University in Scotland.
 He is a Certified Health Executive (CHE).

 In 2015, Cory was granted a fellowship from the U.K.-based Royal Society for Public Health.
 He is one of only 10 Canadians to receive this prestigious designation.
 In 2018, Cory was granted member laureate status by the Bethune Medical Development Association of Canada, an organization that promotes co-operative efforts between Canadian and Chinese medical professionals in medical research, education, public health, patient care and humanitarian work.